ThaddaeusII/TAGII-GP/README.md

 * Parent 2 instructions from index 2 to end are copied to the child
 * To prevent program size expansion, maxSize is set to 10 for each parent's copy --- ***ADJUST THIS*** ---

 By default, selection uses tournament selection with tournament size 7 (set in the class).
-Selection will pick two best parents from a tournament (--- ***FIX*** ---, can select same paraent), the performs cross over using the two.
+Selection will pick two best parents from a tournament (--- ***FIX*** ---, can select same parent, needs non-replacement), the performs cross over using the two.
 After creating a new child via crossover or copying a parent, the child will be mutated, then added to the next generation.

 ## Using the System